usmanmughal11/i2c-library/docs/resources/contributing.md

 ### Custom Events

-Components must only emit custom events, and all custom events must start with `sl-` as a namespace.
+Components must only emit custom events, and all custom events must start with `i2c-` as a namespace.
 For compatibility with frameworks that utilize DOM templates, custom events must have lowercase, kebab-style names.
-For example, use `sl-change` instead of `slChange`.
+For example, use `i2c-change` instead of `slChange`.

 This convention avoids the problem of browsers lowercasing attributes, causing some frameworks to be unable to listen to them.
 This problem isn't specific to one framework, but [Vue's documentation](https://vuejs.org/v2/guide/components-custom-events.html#Event-Names) provides a good explanation of the problem.